Fermionic Matrix Product States and One-Dimensional Short-Range Entangled Phases with Anti-Unitary Symmetries: Fermionic MPS

 For $X$ satisfying the supercommutation rule \eqref{obs}, the generalized MPS has conjugate wavefunction

 in the $g$-twisted sector.
-When $\cG$ splits as $G_b\times\{1,p\}$, the $g$-twisted sector for $t(g)=0$ consists of states on the circle with NS spin structure and a $G_b$ gauge field of holonomy $b(g)$, while the $g$-twisted sector for $t(g)=1$ consists of states on the circle with R spin structure and a $G_b$ gauge field of holonomy $b(g)$.
-We emphasize that one must choose a splitting $t$ in order to make sense of the the $g$-twisted sector as a $b(g)$-twisted NS or R sector.
-When $\cG$ is non-split, one cannot speak of independent spin structures and gauge fields.\footnote{The appropriate geometric structure -- the $\cG$-Spin structure -- is discussed in Ref. \cite{KTY2}.}
+When $\cG$ splits as $G_b\times\{1,p\}$, one can choose a splitting $t$ in order to make sense of the $g$-twisted sector as a $b(g)$-twisted NS or R sector.
+The $g$-twisted sector for $t(g)=0$ consists of states on the circle with NS spin structure and a $G_b$ gauge field of holonomy $b(g)$, while the $g$-twisted sector for $t(g)=1$ consists of states on the circle with R spin structure and a $G_b$ gauge field of holonomy $b(g)$.
+When $\cG$ is non-split, one does not have independent spin structures and gauge fields.\footnote{The appropriate geometric structure -- the $\cG$-Spin structure -- is discussed in Ref. \cite{KTY2}.}

 The MPS description of a gapped system is not unique.
 For this reason, fixed point systems -- and therefore gapped phases -- are classified not by the algebras themselves but by their Morita classes \cite{KTY1}.
 After all, it is the module category (the $T$'s and $X$'s) of $A$ that determines the system's ground states.